Furqan859/e-commerce-website/README.md

  <h4>Footer</h4>
  <p>In footer some dummy data</p>

+ <p>All the UI design make in vuetify and use vue to make dynamic and for page change use vue-router and data will come from API's link giver from start</p>

  <p>An online representation of the products that are sold in the physical store</p>
  <p>There are many categories(e.g;Phones,laptops,cloths,makeup and jewelry etc.) and every product of each categories which online shoppers can browse.
 Details are provided for each product(ie;name,image,description and price)</p>